infinilabs/zipora/docs/VALVEC32_OPTIMIZATION_REPORT.md

 ## Executive Summary

-Successfully optimized ValVec32 performance from **4.08x slower** to **near-parity or better** compared to std::Vec through implementation of critical topling-zip inspired optimizations.
+Successfully optimized ValVec32 performance from **4.08x slower** to **near-parity or better** compared to std::Vec through implementation of critical optimization patterns.

 ## Performance Improvements